 We recommend running the 200 Round Belt, Snatch Grip, Stippled Grip Tape, No Stock, and Compact Barrel for a mid-range build – you won’t need to worry about reloading for a very long time.
 The Extended Barrel and Monolithic Suppressor instead of No Stock should be considered for a long-range setup.
 Here is our alternative best Warzone PKM loadout.

-The Holger-26 can almost be turned into a G36 AR with the right mods, but once you’ve made all of those changes you end up with a weapon with mediocre TTK, poor handling, and a small clip.
+The Holger-26 can almost be turned into a G36 AR with the right mods, but once you’ve made all of those changes you end up with a weapon that has mediocre TTK, poor handling, and a small clip.
 Go the other way and try to spec the Holger-26 for mid-range battles, and it’s passable at best.
 The time to kill is one of the slowest in its class, its handling is unremarkable, and the clip size doesn’t save it either.
+Do not use the Holger-26 unless you want a challenge.